yosbenj/lab-comparing-regression-models/readme.md

 ### Instructions

+Concatenate Numerical and Categorical dataframes into one dataframe called data.

 1. In this final lab, we will model our data.
 Import sklearn `train_test_split` and separate the data.

 2. Separate X_train and X_test into numerical and categorical (X_train_cat , X_train_num , X_test_cat , X_test_num)